 Kevin Jensen was born in Evanston, Wyoming.
 He grew up on a ranch in southwestern Wyoming where he was taught old fashion values and hard work.
 Mr. Jensen attended Marquette University Law School in Milwaukee Wisconsin in 1998 and graduated in 2001.
 In 2006, Mr. Jensen started his own law practice and has focused on helping individuals in the area of family law.
 He has been practicing law for over 20 years and has experience with all types of family law cases.
 Kevin and his wife Kristi are the proud parents of four boys.
 Kevin loves spending time with his family, especially participating in sports with his boys.
 He is an avid, golfer, reader and loves old movies.
 He also enjoys spending time serving in various capacities for his church congregation.

 Nobody gets married with the intent to divorce, but even with the best of intentions divorce can happen.
 When the unfortunate prospect of divorce arises, it is important to know your rights and understand the law and the marriage dissolution process in Arizona.
-As experienced Genesis Family Law and Divorce Lawyers Christian divorce lawyers in Gilbert, we help make this process as quick and painless as possible.
-There are three major issues that need to be resolved in a typical Gilbert AZ divorce matter;
+As experienced Genesis Family Law and Divorce Lawyers Christian divorce lawyers in Surprise, we help make this process as quick and painless as possible.
+There are three major issues that need to be resolved in a typical Surprise AZ divorce matter;

 Perhaps the easiest of these issues to resolve is the dissolution of the marriage itself.
 Unlike many states, Arizona does not require a specific reason for divorce.
-Gilbert Arizona judges do not need to make a finding as to why one or both parties want to be divorced.
+Surprise Arizona judges do not need to make a finding as to why one or both parties want to be divorced.
 It’s enough for one party to indicate their desire to be divorced and that the marriage is irretrievably broken.
 Under Arizona law, the reason for divorce is irrelevant.

 Even though a specific reason for divorce is not mandatory, there are some specific requirements that must be met before a judge can grant a divorce.
 See A.R.S 25-312.